rootstrap/django-drip-campaigns/README.md

     user = kwargs['user']
     # Get the message from the drip and the number from the user and handle the SMS message logic.
 ```
+- The sms text field supports user object injection, so you can use placeholders for the user data `eg: This sms for {{user.first_name}}`

 ### Create Drip